grafana/grafana/docs/sources/basics/exemplars/_index.md

 An exemplar is a specific trace representative of a repeated pattern of data in a given time interval.
 It helps you identify higher cardinality metadata from specific events within time series data.

 Suppose your company website is experiencing a surge in traffic volumes.
-While more than eighty percent of the users are able to access the website in under two seconds, some users are experiencing a higher than normal response time resulting in bad user experience.
+While more than eighty percent of the users are able to access the website in under two seconds, some users are experiencing a higher than normal response time resulting in bad user experience

 To identify the factors that are contributing to the latency, you must compare a trace for a fast response against a trace for a slow response.
 Given the vast amount of data in a typical production environment, it will be extremely laborious and time-consuming effort.